apache/incubator-devlake-website/docs/Plugins/teambition.md

 ## Metrics

-Metrics that can be calculated based on the data collected from Tapd:
+Metrics that can be calculated based on the data collected from Teambition:

 - [Requirement Count](/Metrics/RequirementCount.md)
 - [Requirement Lead Time](/Metrics/RequirementLeadTime.md)